omahs/bevel/docs/source/glossary.md

 A set of Identity Records, Claims, and Proofs that describes a Ledger Entity.
 To protect privacy: a) an Identity Owner may have more than one Ledger Identity, and b) only the Identity Owner and the Relying Party(s) with whom an Identity is shared knows the specific set of Identity Records, Claims, and Proofs that comprise that particular Identity.

 ### Identity Owner
 A Ledger Entity who can be held legally accountable.
 An Identity Owner must be either an Individual or an Organization.
-Identity owners can also be distinguished as Independent Identity Owner and Dependent Identity Owner based on the writer of the Genesis record, for an Independent Identity Owner the Genesis Record must be written by a Trust Anchor and in case of a Dependent Identity Owner the the Genesis Record must be written by a Guardian.
+Identity owners can also be distinguished as Independent Identity Owner and Dependent Identity Owner based on the writer of the Genesis record, for an Independent Identity Owner the Genesis Record must be written by a Trust Anchor and in case of a Dependent Identity Owner the Genesis Record must be written by a Guardian.

 ### Identity Record
 A transaction on the Ledger that describes a Ledger Entity.
 Every Identity Record is associated with exactly one DID.
 The registration of a DID is itself an Identity Record.
 Identity Records may include Public Keys, Service Endpoints, Claim Definitions, Public Claims, and Proofs.
 Identity Records are Public Data.